-If Horse Racing Isn’t Fixed Why Doesn’t The Best Horses Always Win?
+If Horse Racing Isn’t Fixed Why Don’t The Best Horses Always Win?

 Horse racing is a lot more complex than simply backing the highest-rated horse to win a race.
 The first thing to understand about horse racing is horses improve and regress throughout their careers.

 Ground conditions can also make a huge difference to horses, with some relishing firm ground and some performing at their best in a bog.
-Jockeys also need to learn their trade, and trainers must decide whether horses will benefit from having a top jockey in the saddle or having its weight reduced by the claim of a young and up and coming apprentice.
+Jockeys also need to learn their trade, and trainers must decide whether horses will benefit from having a top jockey in the saddle or having their weight reduced by the claim of a young and up-and-coming apprentice.